probablytom/albert/contributing.md

 Unfortunately, spare time can be hard to come by as a student -- but I really want to work on this as much as I can, and I think it could be genuinely useful to people (as well as it being an interesting example of how to use patterns!)

-If you ifnd Albert interesting or useful, and you want to see more things like it, please donate.
+If you find Albert interesting or useful, and you want to see more things like it, please donate.
 Every little helps. *Thanks*.

 Bitcoin address: [3Pkot3dVh92pdyqXWaRFszURoJCLUmZEgQ](bitcoin:3Pkot3dVh92pdyqXWaRFszURoJCLUmZEgQ)